wzychla/OldMusicBox.ePUAP.Client/README.md

 ![ePUAP SSO on sequence diagram](ePUAP_SSO.png)

 Based on my understanding of how SAML2 works, this extra step is reduntant and should not be required.
-The artifact call, signed by the client app and issued from the server, is enough to make sure a legit client is behind the handshake.
+The artifact call, signed by the client app and issued from the server, should be enough to make sure a legit client is behind the handshake.
+If someone's concern was the security of the data - the ARTIFACT binding makes sure the user data never pass through the browser but rather are requested by the application server.
+I don't know then what's this extra step is for, it complicates the flow without any obvious advantage.

 The docs are available at ePUAP website: *Strefa urzędnika / Pomoc / Dla integratorów / Specyfikacja WSDL / Instrukcja dla integratora PZ* and *Instrukcja dla integratora DT*.
+The docs are not that easy to follow, especially the WS-Security part was a trial and error loop for a couple of days.

 ### ePUAP in .NET